romandebruyne/romandebruyne.github.io/README.md

   <li><strong>Store Sales</strong>: time series analysis; forecasting store sales using a linear regression model.</li>
 </ol>

-#### 2. Value Investing Project:
+#### 2. Value Investing with Python:

-Series of notebooks including functions to gather, modify and evaluate stock/company data in accordance to the widely known value investing approach.
+Own project with a series of notebooks including functions to gather, modify and evaluate stock/company data in accordance to the widely known value investing approach.